-It can be said that there were many reasons behind building and spreading schools towards the end of the Fatimid era, while the main reason was spreading and establishing the Fatimid ideas against the challenges of Dhimmis, such as the Armenians, Jews and Christian Copts who had reached the ruling powers, especially during the era of Bahrām al-Armanī (1135-1137 AD).
+Foremost among the many reasons behind the building of schools in the late Fatimid era, was spreading and establishing Fatimid ideas.
+This was partly a response to the challenge of Dhimmis, such as the Armenians, Jews, and Christian Copts who had come to power, especially during the era of Bahrām al-Armanī (1135-1137).